 The Bay TMDL, sometimes referred to as a “pollution diet,” establishes limits for the amount of nutrients and sediment allowed to flow into the Bay that have resulted in water quality that cannot support aquatic life in the Bay.
-The TMDL will be realized through the development and execution of Watershed Implementation Plans (WIPs) that include pollution limits for point sources (permitted sources such as wastewater treatment plants and urban stormwater systems) and non-point sources (diffuse, non-permitted sources such as agricultural lands and suburban stormwater).
-Virginia is preparing the Phase II plan and has requested information from local governments about current land use, current level of best management practices (BMPs) for agriculture, urban, and other sectors, planned implementation of BMPs by 2025, and strategies and resources needed to meet 2025 implementation goals.
+The TMDL is being realized through the development and execution of Watershed Implementation Plans (WIPs) that include pollution limits for point sources (permitted sources such as wastewater treatment plants and urban stormwater systems) and non-point sources (diffuse, non-permitted sources such as agricultural lands and suburban stormwater).
+Virginia prepared the Phase II plan and utilizes requested information from local governments about current land use, current level of best management practices (BMPs) for agriculture, urban, and other sectors, planned implementation of BMPs by 2025, and strategies and resources needed to meet 2025 implementation goals.

-DCR will aggregate the local data and strategies submitted to verify, through the Chesapeake Bay model, that Virginia will succeed at achieving the pollution reduction goals as set forth in the Phase I Watershed Implementation Plan.
+DCR aggregates the local data and strategies submitted to verify, through the Chesapeake Bay model, that Virginia will succeed at achieving the pollution reduction goals as set forth in the Phase I & II Watershed Implementation Plans.
 If information is not provided by a locality, then default data will be used.
 (The default data is output from the Chesapeake Bay model, which is generally inaccurate at the county and city scale.)
 Both EPA and DCR have stated that the data will not be used to develop specific load reductions for each locality (with the exception of highly developed cities and counties that have special permits) and EPA does not have authority to do so.

-This information request is an opportunity for local governments to provide information that will improve the accuracy of the Chesapeake Bay watershed model at the local scale.
-The information being requested also allows local governments the opportunity to identify and assess strategies and resource gaps for implementing practices that will result in water quality improvements at the local scale as well as in the Chesapeake Bay, as required by federal regulatory requirements.
+This information request allowed for local governments to provide information that will improve the accuracy of the Chesapeake Bay watershed model at the local scale.
+The information request also allowed local governments the opportunity to identify and assess strategies and resource gaps for implementing practices that will result in water quality improvements at the local scale as well as in the Chesapeake Bay, as required by federal regulatory requirements.
 It is well understood by everyone that these cleanup activities will be costly and require increased resources at the state and local level.
 (The Senate Finance Committee report of November 2011 states that the cost to the state will be in the billions.)